yuanshunning/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach-with-multiple-models.rst

    :name: adding-multiple-models

-We just learned how to teach and detect an object model using the Pick-it Teach detection engine.
+We just learned how to teach and detect an object model using the Pickit Teach detection engine.
 Now, we will extend this knowledge by adding more models to your application.

 Using more than one model is useful when the objects in your application